vue-vine/vue-vine/packages/docs/index.md

       link: /design/why

 features:
-  - title: Function style component
+  - title: Function component, but no JSX
-    details: Now you can write multiple components in one file, it's not JSX!
-We're not going to losing any template features.
+    details: Now you can write multiple components in one file, with all template features you love.
-  - title: Neat and intuitive macro API
+  - title: Simple and intuitive macro API
-    details: More clean design of Vue's macro mechanism, less mental burden, easy to learn for beginners.
+    details: More clean design of Vue's macro mechanism, less mental burden.
 ---